 Have a price tag in mind.
 What can seem to be a flimsy piece of fabric can actually cost much more than expected, easily racking up your wedding style cost.
 Some veils may even cost more than the actual dress itself.
 "Like gowns, veils can range significantly in price—usually dependent on the detailing," says Briana Abedi, senior stylist at Carine's Bridal Atelier in Washington D.C.
 "A simple veil can start at about $250-$300, while our more ornate veils can reach up to $3,000 or higher."
-Having an idea of what you can spend will help you narrow down your veil options right away.
+Having an idea of what you can spend will help you narrow down veil options right away.

 2. Consider Your Hairstyle

-A chignon versus long flowing curls may result in a completely different veil placement.
-For example, if you're wearing the former, you may want to pin your veil below the bun to show off your updo.
+A chignon vs. long flowing curls may result in a completely different veil placement.
+For example, if you're wearing the former, you may want to pin the veil below the bun to show off the updo.
 If you're envisioning the latter, you may want to pin the veil on the crown of your head to add volume.

 3. Try On Multiple Wedding Veils With Your Dress